-- The ability to add load reference or ID numbers at intake, e.g., fixing numbers.
-This will be particularly useful allowing hauliers and merchants to track weights and quality data. - The ability for processors to add contract ID numbers to passports at intake. - The ability for processors to add the merchant company they have purchased from, allowing weight and quality data to be shared with them in addition to the source store or grower.
+- The ability to add load reference or ID numbers.
+This will be particularly useful in allowing hauliers and merchants to track weights and quality data. - The ability for processors to add contract ID numbers to passports at intake. - The requirement for processors to add the merchant company they have purchased from, allowing weight and quality data to be shared with them in addition to the source store or grower.
+Where processors have purchased directly from growers, this will not be necessary. - The option for growers to add the merchant company they have sold to, allowing them to have passport visibility from the start which could be useful if an issue requires resolution.

-It is also proposed that where appropriate data will be imported from assurance (Red Tractor, SQC, TASCC and UFAS) databases replacing the need to add this data manually.
+It is proposed that, where appropriate, data will be imported from assurance (Red Tractor, SQC, TASCC and UFAS) databases, replacing the need to add this data manually.
 This will ensure consistency, following the concept of 'one single source of the truth':

-- Collection addresses will be imported from assurance databases, rather than adding them in the DP separately.
+- For Red Tractor members, collection addresses will be imported from the assurance database, rather than growers adding them in the DP separately.
+(SQC do not hold this data for their members).
 They will then be available via a drop-down list, to populate that passport section.
-There will be an option for senders to add an unassured collection location where digital passports are required for non-assured grain. - Senders' RED II declaration will be enhanced by importing the business's status from the relevant assurance database.
+There will be an option for senders to add unassured collection locations where digital passports are required for non-assured grain. - Where available, store data will be imported from assurance databases, including whether stores are long-term or temporary.
+Temporary stores will show as unassured after the 31 October cut-off date.
+For growers with production only memberships, and without storage on-farm, their business level assurance status will be shown as 'assured' for movements up to 31 October. - Senders' RED II declaration will be enhanced by importing the business's status from the relevant assurance database.